sig-gis/SEPAL-CEO/docs/module-2.rst

   a.
 Click on the green **Add** button.

     i You can upload your CSV file. ii.
-Or you can select Earth Engine Table and enter the path to your Earth Engine asset in the EE Table ID field.
+Or you can select Earth Engine Table and enter the path to your Earth Engine asset in the EE Table ID field. <<<<Need more????

   b.
 Click **Next**.
   c.
 For **Location Type**, select GEOJSON column.
 Select ".geo" in the dropdown menu for **GEOJSON Column** and click **Next**.